 The Detective Division represents the investigative branch of the Clay County Sheriff’s Office.
 Members of the team are often at the center of some of the most heart wrenching cases that deal with children and victims of homicide.

-Chief Wayne McKinney leads this division which consists of Robbery/Homicide, Criminal Investigations, Special Victims, Financial Crimes Cyber Crimes and Crime Scene Technicians.
+Chief Wayne McKinney leads this division which consists of Robbery/Homicide, Criminal Investigations, Special Victims, Financial Crimes Cyber Crimes and Crime Analysis Unit.
 This team investigates some of the most complex cases that occur in Clay County.
 Members use state-of-the-art equipment and software to solve cases.
 The civilian crime scene technicians are trained to collect evidence at various types of crime scenes allowing patrol deputies and detectives to focus more time and energy on investigations.

 Special Operations Division

 This division, led by Chief Kenneth Stivers, is the strategic arm of the Clay County Sheriff’s Office.
 Team members respond to some of the county’s most volatile law enforcement situations.
 They handle hostage situations as well as dignitary protection assignments.
 They also work with our youth, teaching them responsibility, leadership and teamwork.